PE, Sport & Physical Activity

 School Sports Premium Funding

 The Government is providing each primary school throughout England with additional funding which is to be spent on improving the sports provision within schools.
 At South Hiendley Primary School we believe a high quality PE curriculum should be an integral part of the whole school curriculum and one that staff, pupils and parents understand and can contribute to.
 Our school recognises the values that a high quality PE and school sport curriculum gives pupils.
+Please visit the Sports Funding information page to find out more about what we have been doing with the Sports Premium Funding!
+You can find this underneath the results tab at the top of this page.

 We have been awarded the School Games Gold Award in recognition: